Relrin/cargo-test-all/README.md

         --only <only>          List of certain crates for testing, separated by comma.
     -t, --threads <threads>    An amount of concurrent threads for testing crates. [default: 1]
 ```

+# How it works
+Because the Cargo currently does not provide (as far as I aware) any way to install the dependency with its own tests, it works in the following way:
+1) From the given output determines which crates needs to test.
+2) Creates the `target/testing/deps` directory that will be used for storing crates downloaded from Crates.io or with Git.
+3) For each crate:
+    1) Download crate from the default storage or via Git (if it isn't local).
+    2) Move to the folder with code
+    3) Build the sources and run tests as the task, executed by the worker
+    4) Results of the finished task stored in the main thread and print them out when everything is done.